MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 ## Send feedback

-If there's an OAuth app discovered in your organization that seems malicious, you can send the Cloud App Security team feedback to let us know.
+If there's an OAuth app discovered in your organization that seems malicious, you can send the Defender for Cloud Apps team feedback to let us know.
 This feature enables you to be part of our security community and enhance OAuth app risk score and analysis.

 1. On the **OAuth apps** page, click on three dots at the end of the app row and select **Report app**.

     ![report app.](media/report-app.png)
-2. In the **Report this app** screen, you can select whether to report the app as malicious or to report another issue with the way Cloud App Security perceives the app.
+2. In the **Report this app** screen, you can select whether to report the app as malicious or to report another issue with the way Defender for Cloud Apps perceives the app.
 For example, you could use **Incorrect publisher**, **Incorrect permissions**, or **Other**.
 The data you submit will be used to update the app's risk score and other analytics about the app.

 ## Next steps